gabriel8fm/gabriel8fm/README.md

 <h3> :man_technologist: About Me </h3>

 - :bulb:      &nbsp; Discovering and exploring new technologies and developing software solutions.
-- :briefcase: &nbsp; Working as a DevOps Technical Lead at [BairesDev](https://www.bairesdev.com/).
+- :briefcase: &nbsp; Working as a DevOps Engineer at [BairesDev](https://www.bairesdev.com/).
 - :books:     &nbsp; Always learning about Cloud Architecture, IaC, and Software Development and Engineering

 <h3> :toolbox: Tech Stack</h3>